Collaborative Risk Informed Decision Analysis (CRIDA)

 How do we make better informed decisions in water management under future uncertainty?
 How can we mainstream robust, flexible approaches?
 And finally, how can we institutionalize these methods into consistent, replicable, and accessible outcomes?

-Now under development for publication in fall 2017, CRIDA provides stepwise planning guidance for water resources planners, managers, and engineers to implement robust water management as promoted by the AGWA network — particularly for water managers working in the developing world.
+Now under development for publication in March 2018, CRIDA provides stepwise planning guidance for water resources planners, managers, and engineers to implement robust water management as promoted by the AGWA network — particularly for water managers working in the developing world.
 CRIDA will initially launch as a publication, and support a community of practice to rapidly scale up implementation.

 The AGWA network seeks to support a paradigm shift in water resources planning and decision making around from what we don’t know about the future to what we know now.